PureRank: A parameter-free recursive importance measure for network nodes: Experiments: comparison with PageRank

 \subsection{Class structure of the target networks}

-The target networks analyzed in this section exhibit notable differences in their class structure.
-The distribution and composition of recurrent, transient, and dangling nodes in each network can be summarized as follows (see Tables~\ref{tab:network_stats_all} and \ref{tab:recurrent_class_distribution_all}): \begin{itemize} \item \texttt{twitter\_combined}: A network dominated by Class $T$ (approximately 85\% of all nodes), with its small recurrent minority (approximately 0.77\%) being distributed across many small classes of size three or less. \item \texttt{cit-HepPh}: A network heavily dominated by Class $T$ (approximately 93\% of all nodes), with its negligible recurrent population (approximately 0.02\%) composed entirely of singletons and pairs. \item \texttt{ca-AstroPh}: A fully recurrent network (i.e., one in which all nodes belong to Class R), whose structure is dominated by a single large class that contains approximately 95\% of all nodes. \end{itemize} In the following, we investigate how these structural differences impact algorithm behavior, specifically in terms of convergence, ranking consistency, and computational efficiency.
+The node classifications of the target networks differ substantially.
+The numbers of nodes in Classes $R$, $T$, and $D$, the size of the largest class in $\calC$, and the distribution of recurrent class sizes in each network can be summarized as follows (see Tables~\ref{tab:network_stats_all} and \ref{tab:recurrent_class_distribution_all}): \begin{itemize} \item \texttt{twitter\_combined}: A network dominated by Class $T$ (approximately 85\% of all nodes), with a small recurrent population (approximately 0.77\% of all nodes) distributed across many small recurrent classes, most of which have size at most three. \item \texttt{cit-HepPh}: A network heavily dominated by Class $T$ (approximately 93\% of all nodes), with a negligible recurrent population (approximately 0.02\% of all nodes) consisting only of singletons and pairs. \item \texttt{ca-AstroPh}: A fully recurrent network (which has no transient or dangling nodes), whose recurrent structure is dominated by a single large recurrent class containing approximately 95\% of all nodes. \end{itemize}

+In Sections~\ref{subsec:comparison_cost} and \ref{subsec:similarity_ranking_scoring}, we examine how differences in node classification affect the computational cost of PureRank and PageRank, especially the power iterations used to compute the PageRank vector and the local importance vectors in PureRank, as well as the similarity between PureRank and PageRank in rankings and scores.